sord0250/Python-Automation/README.md

 First we need to import the libraries and functions that we will be using.
 Python has tons of prebuilt libraries to use, but we have to install them first.

-Let's download the libraries.
-In the top menu bar, there is a terminal button.
-Click on it and select new terminal, and then run the following command:
+- In the top menu bar, there is a terminal button.
+Click on it and select new terminal
+- run the following command:

 ```
-python3 -m pip install pandas python-dotenv
+python3 -m pip install pandas python-dotenv xlsxwriter
 ```
 OR
 ```
 pip install pandas python-dotenv xlsxwriter
 ```

-In the github repo where you found these instructions, copy and paste the code from starter_code.py into your personal weekly_email.py file.
+- In the github repo where you found these instructions, copy and paste the code from starter_code.py into your personal weekly_email.py file.

-This code contains TO-DO's with instructions on how to finish the code.
-Do all of the to-do instructions to complete the code.
-The comments will walk you through what you need to do and what the rest of the code is doing.
+- Complete all of the TO-DO's distributed throughout the code

+The TO-DO comments will walk you through what you need to do and what the rest of the code is doing.
 Once all the TO-DO statements have been finished, move on to the next section.

 *Hint: If you are lost, feel free to google how to do something!
 The code tells you which functions to use, but not how those functions are formatted or what arguments they want.
 Look things up and be patient!*